 The Monkees, are of course, the AAA band most associated with television.
 Conceived from the first as a 'visual' band with four central characters who were equally at home acting as singing, it's no surprise that our AAA list of TV clips features another bumper crop this week.
 Given that The Monkees were only together a very short period (late 1966 to early 1970) and that they had a TV series offering them promotion for two of those years, however, there aren't actually that many clips of the band together as The Monkees (there actually isn't any featuring all four, adverts aside).
 According to our usual rules of only featuring band members when they were actually in a group and not appearing solo, this would be one of our shortest columns and I'd have to find something more interesting to do for the rest of the night.
-Given that there's nothing more interesting than watching AAA stars on youtube, however, and given what a visually creative and fascinating collection this little lot consists of we've gone for the longer option, even though it means more writing.
+Given that there's nothing more interesting than watching AAA stars on youtube, however, and given what a visually creative and fascinating collection this little lot consists of we've gone for the longer option, even though it means more writing (and reading, sorry!)
 After all, television is as integral to The Monkees story as the record player and to be honest I'm astonished that nobody's put together a list of these great clips before (as far as I know).

-There's a particularly fascinating crop of clips from before The Monkees were famous, for instance, where all four prove their acting credibilities in one way or another.After The Monkees ended some of the band continued to act occasionally, notably Micky and Davy who were forever cropping up in small parts on TV (or, in Micky's case, as a regular voiceover artist - to be honest I'm amazed at the amount of work he did).
-Micky and Mike also continued their love affair with the camera from the other side of the lens, Micky becoming a television director and Mike re-establishing the music video as a creative force with 'Rio' in 1977, before going on to establish his own all-too-brief TV series.
+There's a particularly fascinating crop of clips from before The Monkees were famous, for instance, where all four prove their acting credibilities in one way or another.After The Monkees ended some of the band continued to act occasionally, notably Micky and Davy who were forever cropping up in small parts on TV (or, in Micky's case, as a regular voiceover artist – it may not have compared to 1966-1969 in quantity or quality, but I'm still amazed at the amount of work he did).
+Micky and Mike also continued their love affair with the camera from the other side of the lens, Micky becoming a television director and Mike re-establishing the music video as a creative force with 'Rio' in 1977, before going on to establish his own all-too-brief TV series, although we’ve been limiting on how many of these we’ve discussed (usually condensing strings of works together).
 There are also some highly revealing appearances featuring The Monkees as themselves, often the only time fans got to see the band in the days when repeats were fallow and no videos or DVDs yet existed.
-Finally, we usually don't count home movies or adverts made by our AAA bands but both sections are particularly fascinating in The Monkees' case so we've included a couple of 'extras' at the end of our main text.
+Finally, we usually don't count home movies or adverts made by our AAA bands in these TV columns, but both sections are particularly fascinating in The Monkees' case so we've included a couple of 'extras' at the end of our main text.

 As ever, this list doesn't pretend to be complete and no doubt I've missed something somewhere.
 I've also restricted myself in this list to things that I know exist (because I've seen them) rather than programmes I know The Monkees appeared on which were either wiped or are sitting in the back of some collector's cupboard somewhere having never seen the light of day in several decades.
 For once, very little of this material is officially available, although the two official DVD sets do include a small handful of clips (sadly heavily edited) which we'll point out when we get there.
 Otherwise, until that bumper 'Monkeeshines' official DVD full of rarities and obscurities comes out (and it will be a killer to license) we'll have to make do with Youtube.
 Do not despair of finding it all though, dear reader, because I used my summer break last year wisely to put as many of these clips together as I could - and if you're reading this on our website we've even embedded our Monkees playlist into this article so you can watch while you read (just don't get eyestrain!)
-If for someone it's not working ('oh Peter - what plug have you pulled out now?!') you can view it direct at https://www.youtube.com/user/AlansArchives - just have a look for the playlist marked 'Monkees'.
+If for some reason it's not working ('oh Peter - what plug have you pulled out now?!') you can view it direct at https://www.youtube.com/user/AlansArchives - just have a look for the playlist marked 'Monkees'.
 Hey hey, roll film!